-4.1 The Owner shall at all relevant times comply and ensure compliance with the Employment and Training Code annexed at Schedule 8.

-- 4.2 The Owner shall use best endeavours to procure three work placements for local residents at the Development during the construction phase.
+- 4.1 The Owner shall at all relevant times comply with and ensure compliance with the Employment and Training Code annexed at Schedule 3. - 4.2 The Owners shall use best endeavours to procure ten (10) work placements for local residents at the Development during the construction phase.
 Such work placements each to last at least 13 weeks and each be paid by the Owner at least the national minimum wage.
-London Borough of Islington will recruit for and monitor the work placements. - 4.3 In the event In the event that the Owner cannot provide three work placement the Owner shall prior to or on Practical Completion pay to the Council the proportionate amount up to an amount of £15,000 towards employment and training initiatives in the local area.
+London Borough of Islington will recruit for and monitor the work placements. - 4.3 In the event that the Owner cannot provide five work placement the Owner shall prior to or on Implementation pay to the Council the proportionate amount up to an amount of £50,000.00 towards employment and training initiatives in the local area.